ojw209/MaSTr1325-Project/README.md

 # MaSTr1325-Project
 Computer Vision project on the MaSTr1325 dataset (http://prints.vicos.si/publications/373/the-mastr1325-dataset-for-training-deep-usv-obstacle-detection-models - Use Allowed).
 Primary focus of project is to progress my understanding of the Tensorflow packages and to train a NN capable of image segmentation around sea, sky and other objects.
 Due credit must be given to the U-Net tutorial at: https://keras.io/examples/vision/oxford_pets_image_segmentation/.

+## To Do
+1. Implement image augmentation on data-set.
+2. Explore different NN architectures.

+## Most Recent Results
 ---

 Raw Image 10: